ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 In this post, we will try to understand the basic mechanism behind genetic algorithm and use it to solve the reinforcement learning problem.
-See below how well genetic algorithm was able to balance cartpole in the 7th episode itself without using any gradient based strategy.[Check out my solution on open AI leaderboard which is currently at 4th position!](https://github.com/openai/gym/wiki/Leaderboard).
+See below how well genetic algorithm was able to balance cartpole in the 7th episode itself without using any gradient based strategy.
+[Check out my solution on open AI leaderboard which is currently at 4th position!](https://github.com/openai/gym/wiki/Leaderboard)

 <figure>
   <video controls width="100%" src="{{ site.baseurl }}/assets/img//cartpole.mp4" autoplay loop/>